-Whilst there are many costly alternatives, the 50 mm diameter ball coupling trailer hitches used with travel trailers is fine for on-road use.
+Whilst there are many costly alternatives, the 50 mm diameter ball coupling trailer hitches used with caravans is fine for on-road use.
 One type may be used up to 2.5 tonne, another up to 3.5 tonne.
 Chapter 6: Trailer hitches explains all.

 AL-KO hitch.
 Pic: AL-KO.

 Basic ball hitches work well enough on-road, but, if forced beyond their 15 degrees limit, are likely to break, damage the trailer and/or towing vehicle, or even overturn one or both vehicles.
 To protect against this, Australian Design Rule 62/00 requires that the height to the centre of the ball must be between 350 and 420 mm when the coupled-up rig is fully laden.
 (Hitches are available that enable tow ball height to be adjusted between 350 mm and 430 mm.)

 The AL-KO version of such hitches has more movement but is best not used if travelling far off-road.
 It is virtually standard on European ‘vans and is fitted to some Australian and NZ caravans, but few camper trailers.

 The requirements for tow bars are covered by Australian Design Rule 62/01 – Mechanical Connections Between Vehicles.
 This includes a requirement for them to be tested under specified conditions for a minimum of two million cycles.
 Some imports do not meet these requirements.
 Buy only from reliable local suppliers.